The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

 seo:
   title: Trademark & IP registration Services | The Trademark Factory
   description: >-
-    We offer Trademark Registeration, Search and Portfolio Management.
+    We offer Trademark Registration, Search and Portfolio Management.
 We can also take care of your IP Healthcheck and Trademark Renewals
   image: /upload/ttmf-default-seo.png
   no_index: false